 Finally, the high priest looked directly at Jesus and said, "Tell us, are you the Messiah, the Son of the living God?"
-(No study notes for this frame)

 Jesus said, "I am, and you will see me seated with God and coming from heaven."
 The high priest tore his clothes because he was angry at what Jesus said.
 He shouted to the other leaders, "We do not need any more witnesses to tell us what this man has done!
 You yourselves have heard him say that he is the Son of God.
 What is your decision about him?"